Life With MS: Numbness & Tingling

 Why does this happen?

 Like most MS symptoms, numbness and tingling are caused by the demyelination of our nerves.
 The insulation around our nerves is either damaged or stripped away completely.
 We talk about this with just about every symptom of MS, but I think an interesting thing to note here, is that this can sometimes be an example of the absence of sensory information due to demyelination.
 So often it is mentioned that the brain is sending a signal somewhere and it doesn’t make it or doesn’t make it in time (like when your brain says take a step, the signal is delayed and then you fall, a common MS occurrence).
-While that is sometimes true in the case of numbness and tingling, the opposite is often true as well, the brain may get a signal to the arm or leg or face, but it isn’t able to get the correct feedback from it.
-The information about the affected area doesn’t make it back to the brain to get processed correctly.
+That can sometimes be true in the case of numbness and tingling, too.2,3

 These numbness and tingling sensations are often considered just annoyances to most of us with MS. It’s something that we have to learn to live with.
 There can be dangers with these sensations though.
 In my own experience, numbness in my feet has led to a few falls.
 I know of others who have accidentally burned themselves by grabbing pots and because they couldn’t feel the pain, ended up having worse burns than they would have if they been able to properly feel the heat.
 Numbness can affect our ability to eat and drink as well.
 While less of a danger, paresthesia can be extremely frustrating, particularly if it manifests itself as an itching sensation.